All the performance metrics will be compared with the baseline unitLearn More

 Power consumption at full load i.e. rated cooling output, should not exceed 700 W

+The maximum power drawn by the solution from the electricity grid should not exceed 700 W while delivering the rated cooling capacity of 1.5 TR under standard conditions as well as over the span of lab and real-world test.
 The maximum or peak power draw will be calculated by using demand meters which sample at a very high frequency (fraction of a second) to determine maximum power drawn by the equipment in a given time period.
-The maximum draw, 700 W, represents a 60 percent reduction from baseline, and a 30 percent reduction from best-in-class units.
+The maximum draw, 700 W, represents a 60 percent reduction from baseline, and a 30 percent reduction from typical high performing units available in the market.

 Water consumption, if needed, for operation should not exceed 14 liters per day

 On average, the power sector in India consumed 2.1 cubic meters of water per megawatt-hour (2.1 liters per kilowatt-hour) of energy produced in 2014.
-Since the new AC unit will have 5x less climate impact, the increased efficiency will reduce water consumption by 28 liters per day (during summer months).
+Since the new AC unit will have 5X lower climate impact, the increased efficiency will reduce water consumption by 28 liters per day (during summer months).

 To be conservative, in a high renewable-energy scenario in 2030, the power sector will consume 1.57 liters of water per kilowatt-hour of electricity produced.
 Using this number, the higher-efficiency AC unit will save 20 liters of water per day during summer months.
 A household in India consumes an average of 400 liters of water per day for domestic purposes.

-Zero onsite emissions from any fossil fuel based captive power source
+Should have zero onsite emissions from any fossil fuel based captive power source or heat source

 The cooling solution should use a refrigerant that has a zero ODP in line with the Montreal Protocol.